 Shè: wade across.
-Foot-prints (steps) on both sides of a river: wade across, ford; go through; involve.
+Foot-prints (steps, a left and a right foot) on both sides of a river: wade across, ford; go through; involve.

 Several different explanations: